areas0/BackupChecker/README.md

 - Check backup from 2 .json files from already exported folders in case remote failed
 - A full logger
 # BUGS
 It is buggy?
-Yes, sure, but most of the time it should work.
-Open an issue if needed, and don't hesitate to fix it yourself!
+It might be, sure, but most of the time it should work.
+Open an issue if needed with the log file (last.log), and don't hesitate to fix it yourself!

 # Why
 - Because I had time to spare